C-Brown/C-Brown.github.io/_posts/2019-03-03-MSF-Analysis-3.md

          none;
 ) =  19;
 ```
-We are accepting the incoming connection to our socket (file descriptor 14).\
+We are accepting the incoming connection to our socket (file descriptor 14).

-There are many calls to dup2 repeated, as we know.. dup2 will redirect various inputs/outputs to where you want them to go.
-With what we already know, the inputs/outputs are being redirected so that the inputs/outputs will be passed through our socket.\
+There are many calls to dup2 repeated.  dup2 will redirect various inputs/outputs to where you want them to go.
+If you've read through the Shell Bind TCP and Shell Reverse TCP posts, we used the same call to redirect input/output to our shells.
+With that said, we can see that the inputs/outputs are being redirected through our socket.

 Final call:
 ```